-In September 2016 Bruce Dickinson released an excerpt from his book What Does This Button Do?.
+In September 2016 Bruce Dickinson released his book What Does This Button Do?.

 In the excerpt below, Dickinson – then vocalist with Samson – describes moment he was approached by Iron Maiden manager Rod Smallwood at the Reading Festival in 1981 about auditioning to be the band’s new vocalist.